Edna Paisano

-Edna Lee Paisano (January 1, 1948—September 3, 2014) was a Nez Perce and Laguna Pueblo demographer and statistician.
+Edna Lee Paisano (January 1, 1948 – September 3, 2014) was a Nez Perce and Laguna Pueblo demographer and statistician.
 She worked to improve the representation of Indigenous communities in the United States census.
-She advocated using statistics and computer programming to accurately represent the demography of the United States, arguing that without accurate counts of minority populations they would not receive proportional resources.
-Paisano put this into practice as the first Native American fulltime employee of the United States Census Bureau.
+She advocated for accurate representation of the demography of the United States, arguing that without this minority populations would not receive proportional resources.
+Paisano put this into practice as the first Native American full time employee of the United States Census Bureau.
 She has been credited with substantially increasing the accuracy of the American Indian and Alaska Native census category between the 1980 census and the 1990 census.

-Life and career
+Early life and education

 Paisano was born on the Nez Perce Reservation in Sweetwater, Idaho on January 1, 1948.
+She was one of four children, including an older sister who died in early adulthood.
 Her mother was active in education efforts on the Reservation, and when Edna Paisano was a child, her mother was awarded the Leo Reano Memorial Award from the National Educational Association for that work.

-Paisano attended school in Lapwai, Idaho, and then spent two years at Boise College.
-After two years, she switched to the University of Washington.
+Paisano attended school in Lapwai, Idaho, and spent two years at Boise College.
+She then switched to the University of Washington.
+Paisano spent most of her junior year in hospital with rheumatoid arthritis.
 She graduated with a bachelor's degree in 1971.
-She then obtained a master's degree at the University of Washington in social work, and as part of her graduate work she studied statistics.
+She obtained a master's degree at the University of Washington in social work in 1973, and as part of her graduate work she studied statistics.
+Paisano had loved mathematics since childhood.

+Student activism

 During her time at the University of Washington, she worked as part of a successful effort to found an American Indian cultural center in Fort Lawton.

-Fort Lawton had not been ceded to the United States government, and in 1976 Paisano was briefly imprisoned for actions as an activist attempting to secure the return of that land.
+Fort Lawton had not been ceded to the United States government, and when the military base was downsized, a movement of Seattle Indians sought to acquire land in accordance with treaty provisions.
+During their occupation of the land in 1970, dozens were arrested and briefly imprisoned, including Paisano.
+The building of the Daybreak Star Cultural Center was completed in 1977.